SANDEEP7522/Message-backend/README.md

 Bull Dashboard is a UI built on top of Bull or BullMQ to help you visualize your queues and their jobs.
 With this library you get a beautiful UI for visualizing what's happening with each job in your queues, their status and some actions that will enable you to get the job done.

 -> npm i bull-board

+## Welcome to the Socket.IO

+Writing a chat application with popular web applications stacks like LAMP (PHP) has normally been very hard.
+It involves polling the server for changes, keeping track of timestamps, and it’s a lot slower than it should be.

+-> npm install socket.io